pinterest/ktlint/documentation/snapshot/docs/rules/standard.md

 ## Max line length

-Ensures that lines do not exceed the given length of `.editorconfig` property `max_line_length` (see [EditorConfig](../configuration-ktlint/) section for more).
+Ensures that lines do not exceed the maximum length of a line.
 This rule does not apply in a number of situations.
-For example, in the case a line exceeds the maximum line length due to a comment that disables ktlint rules then that comment is being ignored when validating the length of the line.
 The `.editorconfig` property `ktlint_ignore_back_ticked_identifier` can be set to ignore identifiers which are enclosed in backticks, which for example is very useful when you want to allow longer names for unit tests.

 === "[:material-heart:](#) Ktlint"